Ethan136/Python-C-Struct-Converter/README.md

 5.  **Input Hex Data**:
     - Choose your preferred "Input Unit Size" (1, 4, or 8 Bytes) and "Byte Order" (Little Endian or Big Endian).
     - The application will show how many hexadecimal characters are expected based on the struct's total size.
     - Fill in the generated input fields with your hexadecimal data.
+Shorter inputs will be automatically padded with leading zeros.

 6.  **Parse and View Results**:
     - Click the **"Parse Data"** button.